List of roads in Metro Manila: Expressway network

 Expressways are assigned with numbers with an E prefix to avoid confusion with numbered national roads.
-Expressways are limited-access roads, with crossing traffic limited to overpasses, underpasses, and interchanges.
+The network consists of controlled-access highways and limited-access roads, with crossing traffic limited to overpasses, underpasses, and interchanges.
 Some existing expressways serving Metro Manila also form part of the latter's arterial road network (see the list above).

 Other major roads

 Many other streets in the metropolis are considered major roads.
 Only Dr. Arcadio Santos Avenue (Sucat Road or N63) is designated a primary national road that is not part of the arterial road system.
 Roads with 3-number designations are secondary national roads.

-This list only covers roads that are listed as National Primary, National Secondary, or National Tertiary Roads on the Department of Public Works and Highways's Infrastructure Atlas.
+This list only covers roads that are listed as National Primary, National Secondary, or National Tertiary Roads on the Department of Public Works and Highways's Infrastructure Atlas or are considered as notable roads for the specific city or municipality.